endojs/endo/packages/endo/README.md

 > TODO A future version may introduce language plugins, so a package may state
 > that files with a particular extension are either parsed or linked with
 > another module.

 > TODO
 >
-> Endo does not yet respect the `module` field as it currently
-> only recognizes ECMAScript modules.
-> For backard compatibility, be sure to indicate that any package is of `type`
-> `module` if it uses the `.js` extension for ECMAScript modules.
->
-> A future version of Endo will support CommonJS modules and enforce this
-> behavior.

-> TODO
->